zabihhaqqani/Anime-Recommendation-App/README.md

 A Simple anime recommendation app made using React.

+- My anime recommendations in different genres do check them out.

 # Contributing
 Pull requests are always and most welcomed.
 For major changes, please open an issue first to discuss what you would like to change.